MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration-preview.md

    Set-SPOTenant -SyncAadB2BManagementPolicy $true
    ```

-## Opting out of the preview
+## Disabling the integration

-You can disable the preview by running `Set-SPOTenant -EnableAzureADB2BIntegration $false`.
-(You can also [opt out of the Azure AD passcode authentication preview](https://docs.microsoft.com/azure/active-directory/b2b/one-time-passcode#opting-out-of-the-preview-after-opting-in).)
+You can disable the integration by running `Set-SPOTenant -EnableAzureADB2BIntegration $false`.
-Content that was shared externally while the preview was enabled will need to be shared again with those people.
+Content that was shared externally while the integration was enabled will need to be shared again with those people.

-Note that after preview, this feature will replace the ad-hoc external sharing experience used in OneDrive and SharePoint today and you will not be able to opt out.

 ## See also